laravel/spark-next-docs/2.x/spark-stripe/configuration.md

 ],
 ```

-And now the balance top up button will shown in the customer balance block on the billing portal.
-After clicking it, the customer is redirected to a Stripe Checkout session where they can choose the amount they want to top up their account with.
-Then, when completing the Checkout session, the customer is redirected back to the Spark billing portal and their balance is updated.
-Make sure you have webhooks configured for this and that you are listening to the `checkout.session.completed` event.
+Once this feature has been enabled, the balance top up button will be shown in the Spark billing portal.
+After clicking the balance top up button, the customer will be redirected to a Stripe Checkout session where they can choose the monetary amount they wish to add to their account.
+Once the customer has completed the Checkout session, the customer will be redirected back to the Spark billing portal and their balance will be updated.
+You should ensure that your Stripe webhooks are configured to dispatch the `checkout.session.completed` event.

-Note that no invoices are generated for topups.
-Invoicing only happens when the billing cycle renews.
-If a customer wants a refund of their balance they can contact you and you can refund them from the Stripe Dashboard.
+Invoices are not generated for balance top ups, as invoicing only occurs when the billing cycle renews.
+Customers that need a refund for a balance top up will need to contact your application's customer support, and the charge can then be refunded manually from the Stripe dashboard.